 In addition, education interns are exposed to a variety of studio practices such as screen printing, pinhole photography, concrete and plaster casting, graphic design, and more.
 The education internship does involve a degree of physical labor, assisting education staff in cleaning studio spaces, moving and organizing art materials, and setting up for special events.
 Such work is occasionally carried out in cold weather or very high heat.

 Requisite skills and experience

-Interns receive professional mentorship from Molly Bondy, Education and Intern Programs Manager, and Michael Roch, Director of Education.
+Interns receive professional mentorship from Director of Education Michael Roch.
 The mentorship program includes introductions to local arts professionals, artists, and organizations; networking events; department specific skills days; intern lunches and field trips; and more.

 Compensation and housing

-Education internships are offered in the spring and fall, from February to July and September to
+Education internships are offered in the spring, from February to July, and fall, from September to